muhammadut/threshold_selector/README.md

 # ThresholdSelector

-ThresholdSelector is a robust Python library for optimizing classification thresholds in binary classification models.
+ThresholdSelector is for optimizing classification thresholds in binary classification models.
 It helps you select the optimal threshold for your model based on various performance criteria, with additional statistical confidence metrics.

 ## Overview